cerredz/RefinedAi/README.md

 - There is a collection of email documents.
 This one is pretty self-explanatory, a user signs up for the email list, their email is stored into the Email collection, and from their RefinedAi can send them emails about news, announcements, etc.

+- There is a colletion of Review documents.
+These documents each have a desciption, star rating (1-5), and some user information associated with each review.
+The reason for linking a user's username and profile picture into each review not only so that we can store the reviews written by a user, but also it is so that it can be easily displayed on the frontend

+- There is a collection of price documents.
+These documents are simple just different prices credit packages stored in the backend, so that the user cannot change the price on the credit package through the frontend.

 # Technologies / Frameworks / Libraries Used 🎮

+-  Node.js, Express, axios, bcrypt, mongoose, multer, paypal-rest-sdk, sharp, stripe, cors, dotenv
+-  React, React-Redux, aos, file-saver, react-dropzone, react-particles, react-router-dom, figma
+-  html, css, javascript, scss, MongoDB, figma

 # Website Preview 🎉
 https://github.com/cerredz/RefinedAi/assets/110927971/e42d037e-4f69-4db2-9226-a86ead492446